 Why Live in Dairy

-Dairy, a neighborhood in Long Beach, features a diverse collection of older homes, predominantly Spanish-style bungalows built between the 1920s and 1950s.
-The area is known for its colorful stucco facades and terra cotta roofs, attracting architecture enthusiasts.
-Dairy is home to Burton W. Chace Park, a mini-park with a basketball court and children's play areas, and is located just south of the expansive DeForest Park.
-This 50-acre park offers various sports courts, a playground, picnicking areas, and a trail through preserved wetlands.
+Dairy is a neighborhood in Long Beach that features a diverse collection of older homes built between the 1920s and 1950s.
+Most homes are a colorful collection whose stucco facades and terra cotta roofs stand out along its streets, and often, those interested in architecture are drawn to buy in the neighborhood.
+Kids can attend Jane Addams Elementary, Perry Lindsey Academy, and Jordan High, all of which have high ratings.
+Dairy is home to Burton W. Chace Park, a mini park with a basketball court and children's play areas.
+It’s located just south of the expansive DeForest Park, a 50-acre green space offers various sports courts, a playground, picnic areas, and a trail through preserved wetlands.
 Long Beach Boulevard, a key retail corridor, runs through Dairy, offering a variety of dining options such as Los Eduardos, La Guanaquita, Pho Daily, and Douglas Burgers.
-For major shopping needs, residents typically head a couple of miles down Atlantic Avenue to stores like Aldi’s, Smart and Final, or Vons.
-While the neighborhood is not particularly pedestrian-friendly, it is conveniently located near Interstate 710, providing easy access to Interstate 405, Highway 91, and the Long Beach Airport, which is just over 5 miles away.
-Dairy is served by Jane Addams Elementary School, Perry Lindsey Academy, and Jordan High School, all of which have high ratings.
+For major shopping needs, residents typically head a couple of miles down Atlantic Avenue to stores like Aldi, Smart and Final or Vons.
+While the neighborhood is not particularly pedestrian-friendly, it is conveniently located near Interstate 710, providing easy access to Interstate 405, Highway 91, and the Long Beach Airport just over 5 miles away.

 Frequently Asked Questions